|

 Shandong-Dong 山東東路

-In the east and northeast the Jin administration had several special circuits or proto-provinces whose governors controlled sparsely inhabited areas: Hesuguan 曷蘇館路, Posu 婆速路, Helan 曷懶路, Supin 速頻路, Huligai 胡里改路 and Puyu 蒲與路.
-The border to the Gobi desert and steppe was loosely controlled as "bandit suppression commissions" (or "pacific action commissions" zhaotaosi 招討司) of the Southwest, Southeast, and Northeast.
+Below the circuit level were prefectures (zhou 州, in Arial type) and superior prefectures (fu 府; underlined in Arial type).
+In the east and northeast the Jin administration included several special circuits whose governors controlled sparsely inhabited areas: Hesuguan 曷蘇館路, Posu 婆速路, Helan 曷懶路, Supin 速頻路, Huligai 胡里改路 and Puyu 蒲與路.
+The border region to the Gobi Desert and Mongolian steppe was loosely controlled as the "bandit suppression commissions" (or "pacification commissions" zhaotaosi 招討司) of the Southwest, the Southeast, and the Northeast.